top of page

-New independent research and toolkit tailored to the key stakeholders involved in rejuvenating the UN's workforce and attracting Young Talent.
+New independent research and toolkits tailored to the key stakeholders involved in rejuvenating the UN's workforce and attracting Young Talent.

 Rejuvenating the UN Secretariat: Data and Analysis for 5C Delegates